U.S. transport chief, foreign policy advisers among resignations after Capitol violence | Politics

-U.S. Transportation Secretary Elaine Chao announced her resignation on Thursday, the first Cabinet member to join a growing list of President Donald Trump's staff leaving in protest over the storming of the U.S. Capitol by his supporters.
-Chao, the wife of Senate Majority Leader Mitch McConnell, said the mob attack "has deeply troubled me in a way that I simply cannot set aside."
-She said her resignation will take effect on Monday, nine days before Trump leaves office.
+U.S. Transportation Secretary Elaine Chao announced her resignation on Thursday, the first Cabinet member to join a list of members of President Donald Trump's administration who are leaving in protest at the storming of the U.S. Capitol by his supporters.
+Chao, the wife of Republican Senate Majority Leader Mitch McConnell, said the mob attack "has deeply troubled me in a way that I simply cannot set aside."
+She said her resignation will take effect on Monday.

-Deputy national security adviser Matt Pottinger, a leading figure in the development of Trump's China policy, quit abruptly on Wednesday, said a senior administration official.
-He was followed by Ryan Tully, senior director for European and Russian affairs at the National Security Council, said a second senior official and a person familiar with the matter.

 The images filled television screens in the United States and around the world, forever marking Trump's presidency.
 HELP FOR SUCCESSOR